nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Editing an activity: `activity /edit`
 Edits an existing activity so that you can change details of an activity.<br>

-There are two ways that you can edit an activity:
+There are 2 ways that you can edit an activity:
 1. Record the total cost to be split amongst everyone involved
 2. Record each person's individual cost